O365/python-o365/docs/source/usage/mailbox.rst

 Raw Scope                  Included in Scope Helper                 Description
 =========================  =======================================  ======================================
-MailboxSettings.Read       —                                        To only read outlook settings MailboxSettings.ReadWrite  settings_all                             To read and write outlook settings
+MailboxSettings.Read       —                                        To only read outlook settings MailboxSettings.ReadWrite  mailbox_settings                         To read and write outlook settings
 =========================  =======================================  ======================================

 Example: